momentohq/public-dev-docs/docs/develop/api-reference/auth-tokens.md

 <details>
 <summary>Can I create a custom role for a cache or topic permission?</summary>

-No. We only support managed roles listed above for each permission.
+No. We only support the managed roles listed above for each permission.

 </details>

 <details>
 <summary>Do these tokens control access to the Momento control plane APIs?</summary>

-Access tokens created with the [GenerateAuthToken](#generateauthtoken) API only control access to the Momento data place APIs.
+Access tokens generated with the [GenerateAuthToken](#generateauthtoken) API only control access to the Momento data plane APIs.
 A token for access to Momento's control plane APIs must be generated using the [Momento console](https://console.gomomento.com/).

 </details>